-Communication with the Keycard happens through a simple APDU interface, together with a Secure Channel guaranteeing confidentiality, authentication and integrity of all commands.
-It supports both NFC and ISO7816 physical interfaces, meaning that it is compatible with any Android phone equipped with NFC and all USB Smartcard readers.
+Keycard communicates via NFC contactless interface and ISO-7816-1 contact interface.
+Communication with Keycard happens through a simple APDU interface, together with a secure channel guaranteeing confidentiality, authentication and integrity of all commands.

 The most obvious case for integration of Keycard is crypto wallets (ETH, BTC, etc), however it can be used in other systems where a BIP-32 key tree is used and/or you perform authentication/identification.